merj4/merj/README.md

 Fork and clone the respository to your local machine.
 Use npm install to install the required dependencies.
 To start the app you can use: npm run build or npm start which builds then runs the app.
 Run the local server using node server.js or nodemon server.js.

-Point your browser to localhost:8080 and have fun!
+Point your browser to localhost:8080 and have fun!!

 We used Auth0 for authentication and Google Maps API, which you will need to obtain your own API Key to use within the app.